jfr3sam/Dynamic--Form--with--Real-Time--Validation/README.md

 - **HTML**: Structures the web content and form elements.
 - **CSS**: Provides styling to make the form visually appealing and user-friendly.
 - **JavaScript**: Adds interactive features and real-time validation to the form.
+- **Regular Expressions (RegEx)**: Utilized within JavaScript for accurate and efficient pattern matching in form validation.
+They are used to define constraints for different types of data (e.g., email, phone number) and ensure that user inputs adhere to the expected format.

 ## Files
 - **index.html**: The main HTML file containing the structure and content of the form and possibly other webpage elements.